An Insight Into the Backend Infrastructure Of A Modern Digital Bank – Monzo Architecture

 Well, first, picking a technology, largely depends on the use case.
 I searched around a bit.
 It appears we can pull off transactions with Cassandra but there are a lot of ifs and buts.
 Cassandra transactions are not like regular RDBMS ACID transactions.

 Well, Guys!!
-This is pretty much it.
-If you liked the article, share it with your folks.
+This is pretty much it about the architectural of Monzo.
+If you liked the write-up, share it with your folks.
+Consider following 8bitmen on Twitter, Facebook, LinkedIn to stay notified of the new content published.

 More On the Blog